magento/merchdocs/src/cms/page-builder-media-banner.md

    ![]({% link cms/assets/pb-tutorial1-banner-stage-background-color.png %}){: .zoom}
    _Banner with text message and button_

+{: #seo}
+## Search Engine Optimization

+Text for these settings is visible to search engines and improves the way the page is indexed.

+- For **Alternative Text**, enter the _alt_ text that you want to be available to improve accessibility.

+   The use of alt text is an accessibility best practice, and is required by law in some locales.
+In HTML, the `alt` attribute is a subset of the `image` tag: `<image title="tooltip" alt="description" src="image.jpg">`.

+- For **Title Attribute**, enter the text that you want to appear as a tooltip on mouseover.

+   As a best practice, choose a descriptive, keyword-rich title to improve the way the image is indexed by search engines.
+In HTML, the `title` attribute is a subset of the `image` tag: `<image title="tooltip" alt="description" src="image.jpg">`.

 ## Advanced

 1. Choose an **Alignment** to control the horizontal positioning of content containers that are added to the banner.